Skip to content

 Clear Wrangler's local storage

-Remote resources to use during wrangler dev --remote are specified with preview ID/names such as preview_id or preview_bucket name.
-Preview resources can be resources separate from production resources to prevent changing production data in development. wrangler dev --remote only supports preview ID/names for storage resources such as KV, R2, and D1.
-To change production data in wrangler dev --remote, set the preview ID/name of the resource to the ID/name of the production resource.
+For some products like KV and R2, remote resources used for wrangler dev --remote must be specified with preview ID/names in wrangler.toml such as preview_id for KV or preview_bucket name for R2.
+Resources used for remote mode (preview) can be different from resources used for production to prevent changing production data during development.
+To use production data in wrangler dev --remote, set the preview ID/name of the resource to the ID/name of your production resource.

 Customize wrangler dev